 7. Reward volunteers for their time — no matter how long or short

-Offer rewards — like dollars for doers — as a way of recognizing people’s contributions (and providing them with financial incentives that they can direct to a cause of their choice).
+Offer rewards — like Dollars for Doers — as a way of recognizing people’s contributions and providing them with financial incentives that they can direct to a nonprofit of their choice.

 8. Help your people easily find and identify virtual opportunities